petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-4-identity-management-and-sso/using-okta-for-authentication-and-sso.md

     ![Jane Newton's account has been created in Liferay.](./using-okta-for-authentication-and-sso/images/08.png)

 !!! note
     Okta SSO was enabled in this exercise.
-Feel free to disable it as you continue this course.
+You may opt to disable it as you continue this course.

 ## Conclusion